Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Introduction

+{\bf RQ1:} {\em is STABILIZER tractable?} Since one of our primary concern with prior work was its scalability, we are motivated to consider the computational cost of any new alternative.
+For $N$ projects recursively clustered into $m$ sub-groups, STABILIZER runs in time $\Theta(m*(N/m)^2)$ (compared to $\Theta(N^2)$ for prior work).

+{\bf RQ2:} {\em is STABILIZER efficient?} In practice, STABILIZER's run-time increases less-than-linearly, compared to the prior SOTA\footnote{SOTA = State of the art.} in this area~\cite{krishna2018bellwethers}, as the project community size increases.
+Hence,STABILIZER scale much better than prior transfer learning methods.
+For example, in this paper, we can show STABILIZER results for 756 defect prediction data sets and 1628 effort estimation data sets.
+Those results were generated 29 to 104 times faster than Krishna et al.'s BELLWETHER algorithm (the prior SOTA in this area~\cite{krishna2018bellwethers}).

-{\bf RQ3:} {\em is GENERAL effective?} For all Github projects studied in this paper, the models generated for both case studies are better than the baseline and prior state-of-the-art(SOA) methods.
+{\bf RQ3:} {\em is STABILIZER effective?} For all Github projects studied in this paper, the predictions made by the models generated for both case studies are better than the baseline and prior SOTA(SOTA) methods.

-{\bf RQ4:} {\em is GENERAL parsimonious?} We show that the number of models generated in this manner is very small (one for defect prediction and less than a dozen for project health).
+{\bf RQ4:} {\em is STABILIZER parsimonious?} We show that the number of models generated in this manner is very small (one for defect prediction and less than a dozen for project health).